-17. The computer system of claim 10, further comprising at least first and second memory processing cores in a memory vault, wherein the memory vault is configured to enable execution of a later procedure call by a first memory processing core before execution of an earlier procedure call by a second memory processing core.
+17. The computer system of claim 10, further comprising 40 at least first and second memory processing cores in a memory vault, wherein the memory vault is configured to enable execution of instructions of a later message from the host processor by a first memory processing core before execution of instructions of an earlier message from the host 45 processor by a second memory processing core.

-18. The computer system of claim 10, wherein the logic layer is stacked among the plurality of memory layers, and wherein the memory vaults are connected using through- $^{40}$ silicon vias.
+18. The computer system of claim 10, wherein the logic layer is stacked among the plurality of memory layers, and wherein the memory vaults are connected using throughsilicon vias.

-19. The computer system of claim 10, wherein the host processor queues a plurality of procedure calls in a single thread, and wherein a plurality of memory processing cores each execute a thread for responding to a procedure call.
+19. The computer system of claim 10, wherein the host 50processor queues a plurality of messages in a single thread, and wherein a plurality of memory processing cores each execute a thread for responding to a message.

-20. A method for executing application code in a computer system comprising a host processor, a plurality of physically stacked memory layers, each memory layer providing for data storage and divided into memory sections, wherein memory sections of each layer are vertically, elec- trically connected to other memory sections in other memory layers to form a plurality of separate memory columns communicating through the memory column, and a logic layer divided into logic sections, each logic section including at least one memory processing core, the memory processing core providing for fetch, decode, and execute cycles during which instructions are fetched and executed, wherein each logic section connects to a corresponding memory column to form an addressable memory vault of connected logic and memory sections, wherein each logic section further includes communication logic configured to communicate directly or indirectly with the host processor, the method comprising:
+20. A method for executing application code in a computer system comprising a host processor, a plurality of 55 physically stacked memory layers, each memory layer providing for data storage and divided into memory sections, wherein memory sections of each layer are vertically, electrically connected to other memory sections in other memory layers to form a plurality of separate memory columns communicating through the memory column, and a logic layer divided into logic sections, each logic section including at least one memory processing core, the memory processing core providing for fetch, decode, and execute cycles during which instructions are fetched and executed, wherein each logic section connects to a corresponding memory column to form an addressable memory vault of connected logic and memory sections, wherein each logic section further includes communication logic configured to communicate directly or indirectly with the host processor, the method comprising:

-- (a) allocating partitions of the application code to memory vaults; - (b) communicating a procedure call designating a set of application code instructions executable by the host processor from the host processor to a memory processing core based on a target address of the procedure call corresponding to a memory vault of the memory processing core; and - (c) operating the memory processing core to respond to the procedure call by: - (i) receiving the set of instructions of the application program being executed by the host processor, wherein the set of instructions is configured to be executed by a memory processing core of a memory vault using data from the memory column of the data vault; - (ii) retrieving data stored in a memory column connected directly without intervening cache structures to a logic section including the memory processing core; - (iii) executing the set of instructions designated by the procedure call with the data to produce a result; and - (iv) providing the result back to the host processor in response to the procedure call.
+- (a) allocating partitions of the application code to memory vaults: - (b) communicating a message designating a set of application code instructions executable by the host processor from the host processor to a memory processing core based on a target address of the message corresponding to a memory vault of the memory processing core; and - (c) operating the memory processing core to respond to the message by: - (i) receiving the set of instructions of the application program being executed by the host processor. wherein the set of instructions is configured to be executed by a memory processing core of a memory vault using data from the memory column of the data vault; - (ii) retrieving data stored in a memory column connected directly without intervening cache structures to a logic section including the memory processing core: - (iii) executing the set of instructions designated by the message with the data to produce a result; and - (iv) providing the result back to the host processor in response to the message.

-21. The memory system of claim 1, wherein each memory processing core is further configured to respond by retrieving the set of instructions from the memory column connected to the logic section including the memory processing core.
+21. The memory system of claim 1, wherein each memory processing core is further configured to respond by retrieving the set of instructions from the memory column connected to the logic section including the memory processing core

-22. The memory system of claim 1, further comprising a memory controller operable to route the procedure call to the memory processing core.
+22. The memory system of claim 1, further comprising a memory controller operable to route the message to the memory processing core.